Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Default: a cookie is only valid for a specific domain.

-The name of the cookie that is used to store the current language, set by play.i18n.Lang.change(String locale)
+The name of the cookie that is used to store the current language, set by play.i18n.Lang.change(String locale), which you can change if you want separate language settings for separate Play applications.
+For example:

 application.lang.cookie=MYAPP_LANG